Category: Story

 How to Convert and Compress Photos Format: The 3-Step Workflow

 Optimizing digital images is all about finding the “sweet spot” between a small file size and a clear picture.
-It’s a business necessity, too: according to Salsify 2025, 42% of shoppers will walk away from a purchase if product images are missing or low-quality.
+It is a business necessity, too: according to Salsify 2025, 42% of shoppers will walk away from a purchase if product images are missing or low-quality.

 Step 1: Choosing Your Conversion Tool (Local vs. Online)

 First, decide where you want to process your files.
-If you’re handling sensitive documents, local software like Adobe Photoshop or even Microsoft Paint keeps everything on your hard drive for maximum security.
+If you are handling sensitive documents, local software like Adobe Photoshop or even Microsoft Paint keeps everything on your hard drive for maximum security.
 However, if you prefer the convenience of the web, tools like PixConvert and ToolPix now use WebAssembly technology.
-This means they process images directly in your browser’s RAM—your photos are never actually uploaded to a cloud server.
+This means they process images directly in your browser’s RAM — your photos are never actually uploaded to a cloud server.

 Step 2: Selecting Lossy vs. Lossless Compression